Understanding Value-Based Care Models

 Variants in Value-Based Care Models

-Accountable care organizations (ACOs) are groups of providers that coordinate care to ensure that patients receive the care they need but aren’t subjected to unnecessary tests and procedures.
+Accountable care organizations (ACOs) are groups of providers that coordinate care to help patients receive the care they need without subjecting them to unnecessary tests and procedures.
 Medicare ACO participants receive payments linked to care improvements and cost reductions.

 The main goal of the patient-centered medical home (PCMH) model is to coordinate care across all providers and make services more accessible through shorter waiting times, expanded in-person hours, and 24/7 digital access to care team members, according to the US Agency for Healthcare Research and Quality.
 The word “home” doesn’t refer to at-home care.
 Rather, the PCMH model focuses on the primary care office experience, whereby a team of clinicians works together to coordinate care across different care delivery locations, including primary care and specialist offices.